sven-hash/docs/README.md

 hugo -D  serve --enableGitInfo
 ```

 This will start up an HTTP server.
 View docs at http://localhost:1313/docs/.
+The `--enableGitInfo` flag is necessary for the `lastmodified` shortcode.

 Edit the markdown content in the `/content/` directory, and your changes will be automatically shown in your browser.
 Happy editing!